danielnels/Team-Profile-Generator/README.md

 -npm jest

 ## Tests
-Install the module "jest" make sure the script is correct the the package.json (should be test "jest"), rum npm test in the terminal.
+Install the module "jest" make sure the script is correct the the package.json (should be test "jest"), run npm test in the terminal.

 ## Walkthrough Video